 - Drink plenty of water to keep hydrated.

 - If you need to be outdoors, consider a face mask.
 Not all masks are the same; it must be a N95 particulate respirator that is fitted properly to prevent particulate inhalation.
 A three-layer cloth or disposable mask provides

-For pregnant women, exposure to short and medium term air pollution can result in decreased birth weight and possible risk of fetal malformations.
+For pregnant people, exposure to short and medium term air pollution can result in decreased birth weight and possible risk of fetal malformations.
 Exposure to wildfires that require evacuation and relocation can also result in significant post-traumatic stress disorders.